 Investing in a select group of faith-based, community-led initiatives pursuing holistic wellbeing and an empowered worldview

 Ralph and Cheryl Broetje established Broetje Orchards in 1968, when they first settled onto a small cherry orchard in Benton City, Washington.
 As a teenager, Ralph had dreamed of one day owning an orchard and using profits to help children in need.
 While the work of starting a business was slow in the beginning, and they endured many challenges and tests along the way, people came around them in those early years to help make the dream a reality.

-In 1982, the Broetje family moved to our current location in Prescott, Washington.
+In 1982, the Broetje family moved to Prescott, Washington.
 The work remained focused solely on the growing of apples and cherries until 1987, when the decision was made to build our own packing line and shipping warehouse.
 This made 100 new jobs immediately available — many of which were filled by women.
 As we came to know these women, we began to hear more stories about their families.

 As first generation immigrants from Mexico, they were strangers in a new land.
 Many were lonely and afraid, but they were also eager to find work.
 They had come with little more than the hope for a better life, for themselves and for their children.
 Upon arrival, they faced huge challenges — housing located in overcrowded and violent neighborhoods; lack of extended family to provide safe childcare; and high school drop-out rates hindering the potential of youth.